 The future of the healthcare industry is replete with powerful networks that are geared to addressing consumer needs through automated processes.
 The opportunities to build efficient network systems that maximise performance and satisfaction for providers and consumers alike will provide improved outcomes, higher satisfaction, quality experiences and diminished costs.

 The data within the network is the crux of the provider network and how this data is used will make or break the system.
 Analysis of this data can determine the type of providers that need to be deployed into the system.
 The data can further assist in identifying gaps in the system and further network development.
-Finally, data is useful in the evolution from provider credentialing to service initiation.
+Finally, data is useful in the evolution from Healthcare credentialing to service initiation.

 Finally, a high quality healthcare provider network management system is capable of achieving easy accessibility, universal affordability, efficient and quality healthcare services and a fair amount of choice for the consumers.
 Providers on the high end networks are also working on expanding their facilities to deliver better service and stay on par with the fast evolving IT systems in healthcare.
 Virtualization, big data, cloud computing and unified communications are the foundational features of every successful network management system and are going a long way in creating next-generation facilitation.